-A clothing retailer used prescriptive analytics and pragmatic AI to identify and resolve a unique return opportunity.
+A clothing retailer used actionable intelligence and pragmatic AI to identify and resolve a unique return opportunity.
 A new product was experiencing a high rate of returns across the majority of stores in the initial days of sales, plus a high rate of damaged product.
 This opportunity was sent to the merchant with the recommendations to (1) evaluate the product quality, (2) check the label, and (3) contact the vendor for an allowance increase or replacement product.
 It turned out that the product was missing the correct washing instructions on the care label; the actual instructions on the label would damage the item.
 As a result, an action was created for the stores to attach an updated garment-care label to the remaining affected merchandise.
 A similar notification was sent to the manufacturer with the correct care instructions.
 Ultimately, product returns fell 78 percent in the weeks following corrective action and these actions helped save the style.

-A retailer used prescriptive analytics to identify a significant spike in large-egg damages in a subset of stores within a specific region.
+A retailer used actionable intelligence to identify a significant spike in large-egg damages in a subset of stores within a specific region.
 The merchandising department contacted the vendor to find out why this was happening.
 It turned out that the vendor had suffered a fire at the plant that produced the large-egg cartons, so they began using medium ones to ship out the large eggs.
 These cartons were too small, causing additional friction that damaged the large eggs.
 Without identifying and correcting the anomaly, the grocer may never have realized the excess damages, nor would it have been able to trace the root cause and secure a credit from its vendor.